Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers give the Texas Longhorns (2-1, 0-0 Big 12) the edge when they host the Texas Tech Red Raiders (3-0, 0-0 Big 12) on Saturday, September 25, 2021 in a matchup between Big 12 opponents at Darrell K Royal-Texas Memorial Stadium.
-Texas is favored by 7.5 points.
-This game has an over/under of 61.5 points.
+The Texas Longhorns (2-1, 0-0 Big 12) are 9-point favorites when they host the Texas Tech Red Raiders (3-0, 0-0 Big 12) in conference play on Saturday, September 25, 2021 at Darrell K Royal-Texas Memorial Stadium.
+The contest has a point total set at 62.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.